 The study found that participants who flossed before brushing had a significantly lower amount of plaque on their teeth and in their mouth after completing their oral hygiene routine, compared to the brush-then-floss group.

 If you’ve been a brush-then-flosser all these years, don’t be dismayed.
 Combining flossing and brushing on a daily basis is still an effective way to keep your mouth clean and healthy.
-If you’re looking for ways to improve your oral hygiene and help keep cavities at bay, a simple restructure of your daily sequence can have some powerful health benefits.
+If you’re looking for ways to improve your oral hygiene and help keep cavities at bay, a simple restructure of your daily sequence can have some powerful health benefits including reducing gum disease, tooth decay, plague risk, and tooth pain.
 We’ll dive deeper into why this is the case below.

 4 Benefits of Flossing Before Brushing

-- Clean deeply: Flossing is an effective way to loosen bacteria and particles that are stuck between your teeth.
-If left to harden over just a 24- or 36-hour period, this plaque bacteria can quickly start to damage or decay your teeth.
+- Clean deeply: Flossing is an effective way to loosen bacteria, food debris, and particles that are stuck between your teeth.
+If left to harden over just a 24- or 36-hour period, this plaque bacteria can quickly start to damage or decay your teeth and turn into a health risk.
 Flossing rids all the tight spaces in your mouth of this plaque.
 Brushing and rinsing can further clear particles out.

 - Reveal areas that need attention: Break out the floss before loading up your toothbrush, and you might notice a few extra details about your teeth.
-For example, flossing can sometimes help you spot some heavier particle debris or an area that’s particularly sensitive.
-You might even notice some blood on your floss.
+For example, flossing can sometimes help you spot some heavier particle debris or an area that’s particularly sensitive, such as your wisdom teeth.
+You might even notice some blood on your floss – a result of tender gums according to the American Dental Association.
 These signs can guide you toward areas that need some extra attention while you brush.

 Take Care of Your Teeth at Hamilton Healthcare

 Whether you floss or brush first, a healthy daily routine should be supplemented by regular dental cleanings and check-ups.
 When you’re in need of access to affordable family dental care services, Hamilton Healthcare Center is here to help.
+We provide high quality dental care for kids and adults.
 We’re committed to helping everyone in our community stay strong and healthy through our multilingual and multicultural services.

 Give us a call or contact us online today to set up your next appointment.